smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 *  You cannot create an explicit index on a table variable.
 *  When creating a primary key or a unique constraint an index is created.
 *  The TRUNCATE statement does not work on table variables.
-*  Table variables are stored in TempDB.
+*  Table variables are stored in temdb.

 ```sql
 DECLARE @TableVariable Table